mcampb07/GFXDocs/docs/chapter06_create_rto_based_graphics/ref_versio_graphics_variables/202207191158_ref_versio_graphics_variables.md

 -->

-# Variables in Versio Graphics
+# Reference - Variables in Versio Graphics

 A variable is a dynamic storage location for data in the context of a graphics instance, though sometimes also within the context of only one layer.